jieunsys/webtail/README.md

 - -Dwebsocket.handler = Enter /webtail1 to associate it with the websocket

 - Click the top left toggle button to toggle auto-scroll on/off

+- In your browser, go to http://localhost:8070/tail because of @GetMapping(path="/tail")